rocketk/wordcounter/README.md

 email: pengyufreedom@aliyun.com

-contact me when you get problem!
+please contact me when you get any problem!